 - Clinical care at affiliated sites

-Applicants choose a concentration in one of many ongoing emphasis areas: HIV and pregnancy, women’s cancers, family planning, and implementation research.
+Applicants choose a concentration in one of many ongoing emphasis areas: HIV and pregnancy, women’s cancers, and reproductive health.
 Based on these interests and departmental needs, fellows are matched accordingly with mentors, projects, and sites.

 We employ a standardized checklist for core skills and fellowship milestones in project implementation, scientific writing, and results dissemination.
 Fellows complete individualized mentorship plans to outline their immediate and long-term career goals; this is used regularly to guide professional development.
 For experienced fellows, we also provide intensive mentorship in grant writing, including for career development awards from the US National Institutes of Health (K series) and/or private foundations.